Frequently Asked Questions

 dotted line 365

-CIRCOM brings together about 14 qualified production and broadcast professionals with substantial experience of making or commissioning programmes.
-They view the programmes in small groups and discuss what they see.
+CIRCOM brings together about 14 qualified production and media professionals with substantial experience of making or commissioning programmes.
+They have the chance to view content remotely in advance of gathering as a group for a few days of concentrated viewing and debate.
+They view the content in small groups and discuss what they see.
 If they think a programme might be the winner or a commended, they usually pass to another group to get a further opinion.
-If any of the judges has made one of the entered programmes or is from the same broadcaster, they are required to point this out to their colleague judges.
+If any of the judges has made one of the entries or is from the same media member, they are required to point this out to their colleague judges.
 If a vote is required for any reason, they will not take part.
-Some judging is also done remotely and – because of Covid – all judging in 2020 and 2021 was remote.

 What are the judges looking for?